 The next day Dick was talking to a Benicia Cable TV technician, Tom Schurkamp, WD6BBI who had stopped to work on a cable box on the sidewalk.
 He, too, was on the list of Benicia hams.
 Over the next few weeks there were several more unofficial sidewalk meetings there,

-The first official meeting occurred in the kitchen of Meg Kelsey, KA6JLC and Bill Kelsey at 12 Alto Loma where Dick, Meg and Bill; and Betsey Haley, KA6BPR scribbled out a few objectives of the club and scheduled the next meeting in the kitchen of Betsey and Ray Haley, KA6DJO at 940 West K Street.
+The first official meeting occurred in the kitchen of Meg Kelsey, KA6JLC and Bill Kelsey where Dick, Meg and Bill; and Betsey Haley, KA6BPR scribbled out a few objectives of the club and scheduled the next meeting in the kitchen of Betsey and Ray Haley, KA6DJO.
 There the Constitution, the By-laws, and the goals of the club were established.

 Specifically, the club was formed to help city, county, and state authorities to relay messages in times of emergency.